hasura/graphql-engine/manual/user-roles/unassign.rst

 Unassigning user roles
 ======================

 A user can be unassigned roles.
-This can only done by an admin user.
+This can only be done by an admin user.

 To remove a role from a user, make a request to ``/admin/user/remove-role`` endpoint.